-- Application fee of $50 (in U.S. dollars) made payable to Nova Southeastern University.
+- Submit a non-refundable application fee of $50 (in U.S. dollars).
 Once the application is completed and the application processing fee has been received by NSU, applicants will be able to upload supplemental documents to Supplemental Documents on their user profile.

 - Submit two letters of recommendation with completed forms from professors, employers, supervisors, or similar persons most familiar with your work.

-- Arrange for official transcripts from all accredited colleges or universities attended to be mailed
+- Submit official transcripts from all regionally accredited colleges / universities and/or agency evaluation of foreign degree.

-- For School Counseling concentration: Submit Florida Department of Education Statement of Eligibility for Certification, indicating course work required.
+- For the School Counseling concentration: Submit Florida Department of Education Statement of Eligibility for Certification, indicating course work required.
 Include a copy of your teaching certificate (school counseling applicants only).
-Applicants may request a waiver of this requirement by contacting the Office of Graduate Admissions (954) 262-5760.
+Applicants may request a waiver of this requirement by contacting the Department of Recruitment and Admissions at (954) 262-5760.

-- For Applied Behavior Analysis concentration: If you already have master’s degree, please contact the Behavior Analyst Certification Board (BACB) and obtain written confirmation that your master’s degree is considered an acceptable degree.
-Upload written documentation with application materials.
+- For the Applied Behavior Analysis concentration: A master's degree, from a regionally accredited college/university, is required.
+Please contact the Behavior Analyst Certification Board (BACB) and obtain written confirmation that your master’s degree is considered an acceptable degree.
+You should upload any written documentation with your application materials.

 - An interview or additional documentation may be required for purposes of screening or advisement.
 Applicants are responsible for ensuring that their file is complete and received by the announced deadline.
-Check on the status of your file with the Office of Graduate Admissions, (954) 262-5760, prior to the application deadline.
+Check on the status of your file with the Department of Recruitment and Admissions, (954) 262-5760, prior to the application deadline.